browserengineering/book/book/security.md

 ...

 Our browser has grown up and now runs (small) web applications.
-Now let's take the final stop and add user identity to our browser via cookies.
+Now let's take the final step and add user identity to our browser via cookies.
 Capability demands responsibility: our browser must then secure cookies against adversaries interested in getting at them.